turris-cz/user-docs/docs/hw/hcl.md

 # Hardware compatibility list

-Turris routers are universal, powered by Linux kernel and running open source Linux distribution.
+Turris routers are universal, powered by Linux kernel and running open source Linux distribution (OpenWrt).
 Having USB port and in some cases mPCIe port brings multitude of possible hardware to connect to your Turris router.

 Often it works out of the box, sometimes you need to install additional drivers